Phishing incident gets Oregon.gov blacklisted by Microsoft email services

 The bill stipulates that the taskgroup would be given “emergency rulemaking authority," or the ability to decide who can put an autonomous vehicle on the road.
 The group, composed of elected and appointed officials — including the commissioners or chief of staffs of the Bureau of Motor Vehicles, Insurance Department, Transportation Department and State Police, as well as county and town executives — would evaluate applications and operation protocols submitted by those who wish to drive an AV.

-At a hearing on Tuesday, stakeholders had an opportunity to listen to the bill's author, Rep. Jim Soliday, and share their concerns over the bill at in front of the Indiana House Homeland Security and Transportation Committee.
+At a hearing on Tuesday, stakeholders had an opportunity to listen to the bill's author, Rep. Ed Soliday, and share their concerns over the bill at in front of the Indiana House Roads and Transportation Committee.

 One concern was that localities wouldn't have a voice.
 But the bill’s preemption of local governments passing their own ordinances or measures regulating AV would be checked by the presence of local officials on the taskgroup.